 The sixth form operates a system of cashless catering.
 The system is based on fingerprint recognition technology and works by taking measurements of the fingerprints.
 The fingerprint analysis does not include a complete image.
 This means that the original fingerprint cannot be reconstructed from the data extracted.
 All students will be registered with this system during the first few days of the new academic year.
-We are a strictly cashless site so students must ensure that they top up ParentPay credit accounts online or if they wish to top up using cash they can use a system called 'PayPoint'at one of the local registered retail outlets.
-When an account is topped up it can take up to 24 hours for the credit to appear on the system.
-If you have any queries or problems with regard to ParentPay please contact Mrs Revell in the Finance Office via email, hannah.revell@notleyhigh.com
+We are a strictly cashless site so students must either ensure that they top up ParentPay credit accounts online or if they wish to top up using cash they can use a system called 'PayPoint'at one of the local registered retail outlets.
+When an account is topped up it can take up to 24 hours for the credit to appear on the system Alternatively, students can use credit cards or debit cards to pay for items in Café6...
+If you have any gueries or problems with regard to ParentPay please contact Mrs Revell in the Finance Office via email, hannah.revell@notleyhigh.com